starkinfra/core-dotnet/README.md

-﻿# Stark Core Dotnet SDCH
+﻿# Stark Core Dotnet SDK

 Welcome to the Stark Core Dotnet SDK!
 This tool offers the basic functionalities used by our starkbank and starkinfra Dotnet SDKs to operate our APIs.